 Monitoring the Impact of Pupil Premium Support

-Mrs O'Hara (Head of School) and Mrs Marshall (Assistant Headteacher) have overall responsibility for the attainment and progress of Pupil Premium children although ensuring the progress of eligible pupils and evidencing this is a whole-school priority.
+Mrs O'Hara (Head of School) has overall responsibility for the attainment and progress of Pupil Premium children although ensuring the progress of eligible pupils and evidencing this is a whole-school priority.

 Children’s progress and attainment is tracked and monitored carefully to ensure they achieve their full potential.
 Regular monitoring and evaluation is key to ensuring effectiveness of expenditure.